A Talk About:

 Bryan Stevens: Exactly.
 So at your location, well, I think I said, I’ve been to Erin and to Port Hope Rice Lake.
 But yeah, so they have their individual rooms or they are sharing a room with somebody else?

-Kinga Marchment: The rooms are semi-private.
+Kinga Marchment: The rooms are shared accommodation.
 There can be an upgrade to a private room meaning you have the room to yourself.
 And all the programming at our Erin location, the programming happens and the living happens all in one facility.
 And that includes 12 therapy sessions with your therapist for the 30 days plus two, one and a half hour family or couple therapy sessions.
 Our east location is slightly different.
 So we actually have a day campus where the clients are transferred from a residential facility to our day campus with an executive shuttle.
 Monday to Friday, just like they’re getting up to go to work.
 So it’s really helpful for those people that need that extra motivation or reintegration or even people with ADHD find that extra movement to the day campus and that change in setting is really helpful for them.

 Bryan Stevens: Yeah.
 Like I said, wonderful location, breakout rooms for one on one counselling and group therapy sessions.
 And time for them just to reflect on their own as well.
 And yeah, no, like I said, I hope you don’t have to go there, but it’s a wonderful place.
 Yeah, absolutely.